techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/line-keys.md

 # Line or speed dial keys on Microsoft Teams certified phones

-This article provides you with guidance on setting up and managing line keys ( or speed dial keys) on Microsoft Teams certified phones.
+This article provides you with guidance on setting up and managing line keys (or speed dial keys) on Microsoft Teams certified phones.
 This feature allows your users to set up use a phone line key to set up speed dial for your contacts and phone numbers for quick access using buttons on nontouch devices and sidecars.

 > [!IMPORTANT]
 > This feature is only available on non touch Teams phones and not on touch-enabled Teams phones.

 A phone line key is one of the keys used to designate individual lines on a phone.
-Depending on the model and manufacturer, phones typically have between two and 12 phone line keys.
+Depending on the model and manufacturer, phones typically have between 2 and 12 phone line keys.

 ## Line keys